 What is a Second-hand Bike Insurance?

-Why get a Second-hand Bike Insured?
+Why get a second-hand bike insured?

 Does the second-hand bike you bought look good to you?
 It might be, but we cannot be sure of the wear and tear from the previous owner.
-Insurance is essential for your second-hand bike, why?
+Insurance is essential for your second-hand bike.
+Why?
 Let us understand, keeping the following assumptions in mind:

-- Imagine the second-hand bike you bought has a loose gear.
-While you were riding amidst all the traffic, your gears stop working and in moving your way ahead, an accident is caused.
+# Imagine the second-hand bike you bought has a loose gear.
+While you were riding amidst all the traffic, your gears stopped working and in moving your way ahead, an accident was caused.
 This accident damaged the mudguard of your bike and twisted the handle.

-- An insurance cover will save you from the legal liabilities which may arise if you happen to hit a pedestrian (third-party) while he/she was crossing the road.
+# An insurance cover will save you from the legal liabilities that may arise if you happen to hit a pedestrian (third-party) while he/she is crossing the road.
 In the last few minutes when the traffic light signaled yellow, you tried to cross the road and at the same time, a pedestrian started to cross the road hurriedly.
 And in the very next second you both were in an accident.
-Your hit made him fall on the ground leading to a fracture in his hand.
+Your hit made him fall to the ground leading to a fracture in his hand.

 Think of an evening when a group of boys went on their daily bike ride.
-One out of those sped up on the second-hand bike he purchased.
+One out of those sped up on the second-hand bike he had purchased.
 Suddenly, a car came from the right side of the road and it hit him.
-The driver of the bike happened to fall and died.
+The driver of the bike fell and died.
 He had an insurance cover in which he opted for compulsory PA cover for the owner-driver.
-It will pay the nominee, of the owner of the vehicle, in case of death and disability.
+It will pay the nominee of the owner of the vehicle, in case of death and disability.

-Add-on Covers available with Second-hand Bike Insurance
+Add-on Covers with Second-hand Bike Insurance

 IRDA has made provision for the pillion rider to be covered under the Third Party Liability Policy.
-In case of any accident, the pillion rider will be covered for a sum of Rs.
+In case of an accident, the pillion rider will be covered for a sum of Rs.
 3 lakhs.
-And in case, the pillion rider dies, the next of kin will be compensated for Rs.
+And in case the pillion rider dies, the next of kin will be compensated Rs.
 5 lakhs.

 Transfer the Bike Ownership and Insurance

 The ownership of the second-hand bike will be yours only when the RC of the vehicle reads your name.
-So, before you ride off for your first ride around town, make sure all the relevant papers are in your name.
+So, before you take off for your first ride around town, make sure all the relevant papers are in your name.

-Before you initiate the request of transfer, you need to procure the NOC from the RTO where the vehicle was registered.
-If the vehicle was purchased on loan then along with RTO a NOC from the banker would also be needed.
+Before you initiate the request of transfer, you need to procure an NOC from the RTO where the vehicle was registered.
+If the vehicle was purchased on loan, then, along with RTO, an NOC from the banker would also be needed.

-If yes, then decide whether you wish to execute the transfer of the insurance or would you rather buy a new insurance policy from your desired insurance service provider.
+If yes, then decide whether you wish to execute the transfer of the insurance or whether would you rather buy a new insurance policy from your desired insurance service provider.

 In this case, the previous owner of the bike should visit the insurance company along with the insurance policy, identity proof, copy of vehicle registration, and a photocopy of Form 20 and Form 30.

 Things to check before you buy a Second-hand Bike

-- Check for unusual noise: Start the bike and check whether it makes any noise at the time of idling and acceleration.
+2. Check for unusual noise: Start the bike and check whether it makes any noise at the time of idling and acceleration.
 Other than these, you should check the indicator, lights, and horns for sounds.

-- Know the service details: You should ask the owner of the bike about the frequency of the service and the center where it was done.
+4. Know the service details: You should ask the owner of the bike about the frequency of the service and the center where it was done.

-- Do take a test ride: Make sure you take the bike for a test drive.
+5. Do take a test ride: Make sure you take the bike for a test drive.
 Choose a bumpy road on which you can best evaluate the performance of the bike.
 Its suspension and brakes will show their play.

 Want to buy new Insurance for your Second-hand Bike?

-- Submit the scanned copy of your RC, copy of invoice and identity proof through the online portal.
+# Submit the scanned copy of your RC, copy of invoice and identity proof through the online portal.
 Or you can simply punch in the city of registration, model name and variant, and registration date.

 # There will be absolutely no wait and you will receive a copy of your insurance.